oasys-mas/free-range-zoo/docs/source/introduction/installation.md

 > `pip install poetry`: Install poetry, the dependency tool we use.
 > `poetry install`: Install all dependencies with poetry

-Sometimes two packages give issues here `neptune` and `neptune-optuna`.
-If these fail to install manually install them with pip `pip install neptune neptune-optuna` then rerun the poetry install.

 ## Test

 > `python -m unittest -b`: To see if everything is working try running our unit tests.
 This will build a local copy of